- Leader Transition Checklist: This document will help clubs going through a leadership transition or to prepare

 - Submit form: CLICK HERE to submit!

 and Engagement.
 Please click on the link to learn about the policies.
-FALL 2014 Weekly Deadline: Mondays at 4pm.
+Spring 2015 Weekly Deadline: Mondays at 4pm.
 Note: We will not hang posters during the summer months or during university breaks.

 We apologize for any inconvenience.